No0bmazt3r/whatsapp_chatbot_mm/README.md

     ```bash
 docker compose up --build
     ```
-    This command builds your Docker image (if new or changed) and starts your application.

 2.  **Run (after initial build):**
     If you haven't changed your `Dockerfile` or `package.json` since the last build, you can just run: